 - Hanoi, 2 days.
 You’ll want at least 48 hours to explore amazing Hanoi.
 Don’t miss out on a Hanoi food tour.

 - Trekking in northern Vietnam, 2 or 3 days.
-Go trekking in Sapa or try one of these less touristy alternatives to Sapa.
+Go trekking in Sapa or try one of the less touristy alternatives to Sapa, like Ha Giang.

 - Halong Bay, 2 or 3 days.
 Take a cruise on Halong Bay or Bai Tu Long Bay, the quieter alternative.